psychemedia/storytelling-notes/pottle-of-brains.md

 # A Pottle of Brains

-This is one of those tales I came across a couple of times, independently of each otehr, in rapid succession, and that jumped out at me both times, which meant it was somthing I felt I needed to tell.
+This is one of those tales I came across a couple of times, independently of each other, in rapid succession, and that jumped out at me both times, which meant it was something I felt I needed to tell.

 It's a noodle tale, with a wise woman pointing out the foolishness of our hero.
 As I've also been pulling together some historical wise woman tales, I think there may be an opportunity to try to a pair up a traditional tale with a historical one and see how they might play off each other.